yvf/rust-ldap3/README.md

 scenarios, such as referral chasing and paged results.

 TLS support exists for the case of immediate negotiation (aka __ldaps://__).
 StartTLS will probably be supported in the medium term.
+On Unix-like systems, connecting through a Unix domain socket with the __ldapi://__ scheme is supported.

 Caveats: